Tellusant/docs/articles-posts/hypothesis-validation.md

 </div>

 ## Falsification
+Associated with Karl Popper, this approach holds that hypotheses can never be confirmed as true; they can only be exposed to tests they may fail.
+A theory earns standing not by accumulating supporting evidence, but by surviving serious attempts to refute it.

+The emphasis is therefore on designing risky tests—situations where the theory could genuinely break.
+What remains after such testing is not truth, but a provisional status: not yet rejected.
+This discipline protects inquiry from overconfidence, even if it leaves us with a somewhat austere notion of knowledge.

 ## Bayesian Epistemology
+Bayesian epistemology replaces the binary of reject/accept with a continuous updating of belief.
+Hypotheses begin with prior probabilities, which are revised in light of new evidence using Bayes’ theorem.
+Strong evidence can push a hypothesis to very high probability, making it rational to treat it as effectively “confirmed” for practical purposes—while never claiming certainty.

+This framework aligns closely with how scientists and analysts actually reason under uncertainty: weighing evidence, revising expectations, and comparing competing explanations quantitatively.

 ## Confirmation Theory

+Developed in the tradition of logical empiricism, notably by Rudolf Carnap, confirmation theory attempts to formalize how evidence supports a hypothesis.
+Instead of asking whether a theory is true or false, it asks: to what degree does the evidence confirm it?

+Various measures of confirmation have been proposed, though none has resolved all conceptual difficulties.
+Still, the central idea endures: evidence can accumulate in favor of a hypothesis in a structured, even if imperfectly defined, way—offering a middle ground between strict falsification and uncritical acceptance.

 ## Inference to the Best Explanation
+Inference to the Best Explanation shifts the focus from testing single hypotheses to comparing multiple candidates.
+A hypothesis is accepted not because it has survived falsification, but because it explains the evidence better than its rivals—through scope, coherence, simplicity, or depth.

+This is the logic often used implicitly in science: when several models fit the data, we prefer the one that makes the most sense of it.
+It is less formal than Bayesianism, but often more aligned with real scientific judgment.

 ## Pragmatism
+In the tradition of William James and others, pragmatism ties the standing of a hypothesis to its practical consequences.
+A belief is warranted if it proves reliable in guiding action, solving problems, or integrating experience.
+Truth, in this view, is not a static correspondence but something that emerges through use.

+Hypotheses are “validated” insofar as they work—predictively, operationally, or socially.
+This approach is less concerned with abstract justification and more with whether a framework delivers results in the world.

 <div style=align="center">
 — — —
 </div>
+Finally why hypothesis confirmation is impossible.

+## Proving Hypotheses True
+The idea of “proving hypotheses true” runs into a structural limit: empirical claims always reach beyond the evidence that supports them.
+A hypothesis typically asserts something general—about all cases, or about the future—while any body of evidence is finite and local.

+No matter how many confirming instances we collect, there always remains the possibility of a counterexample tomorrow, in another setting, or under slightly different conditions.
+This is the classic problem of induction, articulated sharply by David Hume and later given methodological force by Karl Popper: confirmation can accumulate, but it never closes the logical gap to certainty.

 ---